nhtan1620/medauth-blockchain-drug-verification/README.md

 whether a medication pack is genuine, using a **permissioned blockchain ledger** (Hyperledger Fabric) and a **zero-PII-on-chain** design.

-> Built from the MIS611 Group 3 project brief — this repository implements
+> Built from the MIS611 Information Systems Capstone project — this repository implements
 > the working pilot: API gateway, Fabric chaincode, and mobile app.

 ## Why MedAuth